elliottjonestw/elliottjonesdotnet/README.md

 - **Old URLs** — `/en.html` is a `noindex` meta-refresh stub that canonicalises to `/`; `/zh.html` canonicalises to the new `/zh-tw` page.
-The old blog indexes at `/en/blog` and `/zh/blog` now point at `/blog` and `/zh-tw/blog`; the portfolio indexes still point at `/`.
+The old blog indexes at `/en/blog` and `/zh/blog` now point at `/blog` and `/zh-tw/blog`; the portfolio indexes point at the home page's `#work` section.
 This keeps existing inbound links and search equity landing on the rebuild.

 Note there is no cookie consent banner.
 The previous site ran GA the same way;
 if you want one, that needs adding before the GA script fires.